docent-net/renemoser.net/source/_posts/2014-01-01-test-ansible-roles-with-travis-ci.md

 The travis file is also straigt forward.
 As we know, the test will run on [Ubuntu](http://www.ubuntu.com), we also install some known dependencices by default, like `python-apt` and `python-pycurl`.

-We install latest released ansible <del>and set up the inventory</del>.
-There is no need to set up an inventory file as ansible can use localhost without an inventory since version 1.5.
+We install latest released ansible and set up the inventory.
 Then we check first for syntax errors and after this, we run the playbook.

 To gain root permissions on Travis, we must use `--sudo`, even though, `remote_user` is set as `root`.